By Eleanor O'Connor – On

 For now though, the positive is that private right of action, allowing a private plaintiff to bring an action, is not included within the legislation.
 An example of private action would be lawsuits from consumers against debt collection agencies that are pursued as a result of perceived TCPA or FDCPA violations.

-You can read more about the proposed restrictions here.
+You can read more about the proposed regulations here.

 Will The Proposed Debt Collection Legislation Pass?
 (5:40)